Obarun/66/doc/66-deeper.md

 ### %%service_adm%%

-This directory is specified at compile time by using the `--with-sysadmin-service=` option to `./configure`.
+This directory is specified at compile time by using the `-D sysadmin-service-dir=` option to `meson setup`.

 This directory is designated for users to store [frontend](66-frontend.html) files.
 If a [frontend](66-frontend.html) file for a service exists both in this directory and at `%%service_system%%`, the file in this directory takes precedence.